TWUOnline/FAR-Centres/Courses/627-schedule.md

 The Art of Close Reading \(Part Two\)
 The Art of Close Reading \(Part Three\)

-Chap.
-2
-Assigned Work
+#### Assigned Learning Activities

-Assignment Name & Notes
-Due Date
-Read ‘Welcome to week 5 notes’,  Brookfield text, view the posted graphic and view video
+Read ‘Welcome to week 5 notes’,  Brookfield text, Merriam & Bierema text

+view the posted graphic and view video

 Read and consider collated CQI comments